OzanKocatepe/SCDL-1991/Weekend Log.md

     - Found some working motors so now both drones have working motors, but E4 still has a faulty lighthouse, now 3/4 sensors aren't working.
 If it still works then I won't replace it, if it doesn't then I will.
 (5:09 PM)

     - Have been alternating between doing trials and recharging the drones, so far making progress but its slower than I'd like, may have to come in tomorrow.
 (5:51 PM)

+    - Had to remove 3 hours of work, almost half my overall trials. (~9:20 PM, written on Tuesday)

+Tuesday:
+    - Going to try doing trials with the normal batteries at the same time as the larger batteries, but keeping the datasets seperate.
+Because theoretically I have a lot more normal batteries, so I'll prioritise the higher capacity batteries, but while the 350mAhs are charging, I'll work with my many 250mAh.
+If this ends up overtaking the original dataset, I'll work with the 250mAhs only.
+(3:25 PM)